TODO: add alt text

 That’s where glucose supplementation comes in.
 It compensates for glycogen depletion so you can keep energy levels up.
 I often take about 10–20 grams of glucose per hour on my more intense jiu-jitsu training days, but elite endurance athletes sometimes consume up to 60.
 Modify accordingly to suit your regimen.

-Glucose for Fluid and Electrolyte Transport
+Glucose for fluid and electrolyte transport

 When you eat dietary carbohydrates (like glucose), cotransport proteins called SGLT1 and SGLT2 activate to bring sodium, fluids, and glucose through the small intestine and into circulation.
 The World Health Organization’s Oral Rehydration Solution (ORS), for instance, contains 22 grams of glucose per liter of water.
 ORS has helped millions rehydrate in cases of extreme fluid loss such as conditions which cause diarrhea and vomiting.

 However, you don’t need glucose to stay hydrated during routine exercise.
 Sodium and water pass through the gut just fine without it, and can also come through via other cotransporters such as butyrate, beta-hydroxybutyrate (a ketone), amino acids, phosphorus, potassium, and chloride.
-Case in point: Drinking a saline solution reversed low blood sodium levels in ultra-endurance athletes.
+Case in point: Drinking a saline solution (no glucose included) reversed low blood sodium levels in ultra-endurance athletes.

 Lastly, recall that adding any solute to water (including glucose) increases its tonicity.
 If you produce a hypertonic solution — as is the case with many sugary sports drinks and sodas — you may actually be dehydrating yourself.